marcelorl/ai-frontend-generator/README.md

 # AI Frontend Generator

 ## Overview
 AI Frontend Generator is a powerful tool designed to automate the creation of frontend applications.
-Leveraging the capabilities of Groq, Streamlit, Python, Docker, and Nginx, this generator streamlines the development process, from gathering requirements to generating and validating the code.
+Leveraging the capabilities of Open API, Streamlit, Python, Docker, and Nginx, this generator streamlines the development process, from gathering requirements to generating and validating the code.
 The generated static files are stored in the /results directory.

 ## Features
  - Automated Requirement Gathering: Utilizes AI agents that communicate with each other to refine and extract comprehensive requirements from a given prompt.